What Is Joint All-Domain Command and Control (JADC2)?

 In this blog post, we’ll discuss the JADC2 reference architecture and initiative, what it is, why it’s important, how and when it will be achieved, and some major obstacles to its implementation.
 At the end, we’ll discuss the resilient, trusted, cybersecure rugged computing solutions that are necessary to ensure the success of a JADC2 tactical network.

-Graphic: A simplified representation of the JADC2 concept.
+Graphic: A simplified illustration of the JADC2 concept.
 Credit: USNI News

 What is JADC2?